mcanlas/improv-living-guide/manuscript/hip-hop.md

 - first line "X is, an onomotopoeia" (optional, but should be establishing line)
 - finish 8 bars
 - hook is "x, that's an onomotopeia"

+### Rhythm first

+- establish a unique rhythmic pattern first
+- level zero: freestyle poetry to it, no rhyming
+- level one: rap to that pattern (four bars)

 ## Forms